Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Node_Card_Power_Management.md

 cray power cap describe TASK_ID --format json
 ```

-Reset the power limit to the default maximum.
+Reset the power limit to the default maximum by setting the limit to 0
+(except for `HPE Cray EX4252` Antero and `HPE Cray EX255a` Parry Peak
+hardware).
 Alternatively, using the max
 value returned from power cap snapshot may also be used.
 Multiple controls
 can be set at the same time on multiple nodes, but all target nodes must
 have the same set of controls available, otherwise the call will fail.